shoutout-labs/shoutout-labs.github.io/README.md

 ### <a id="#rA"></a>RESTful API

-We have a very simple RESTful api with mainly three endpoints.
+We have a very simple RESTful API with mainly three endpoints.
 And all three endpoints receives request data as JSON objects.

  1. Create or update contact(s)
  2. Create activity